 - Not all programs will allow you to insure custom items that you have added to your Porsche.

 - Different physical damage deductibles are available.
 The higher your deductible, the lower your premium.

 - Be sure to read your application carefully.

-- Asking your agent about policy restrictions and warranties beforehand will help you find a program suitable for your needs.
+- Asking your agent about policy restrictions and warranties prior will help you find a program suited to your needs.

 - Your agent should be in a good relationship with insurance company underwriters.

 - Only a few agents will claim to have authority to assist insurance company settlement claims swiftly for your benefit.

 If your current agent is unable to offer you an acceptable insurance policy for your Porsche, find a new agent.

 Read over your policy very carefully.
 Spend time comparing all aspects and not just the prices.
 Make sure it suits your needs and will help you find the coverage that works best for your specific situation.

 Here at Daigle & Travers, we can help you find the right coverage for your car and will recommend policies from only the best insurance companies.
 We have offices in Darien, Wilton, and Westport CT.
 But, we also serve much of the tri-state area Give us a call to learn more about Porsche Panamera insurance cost at (203) 655-6974.